-Truth be told, there are many avenues for one to legally make Singapore their home and one of them would be the taking up of temporary passes that would allow them to stay for a period of up to three years.
+Truth be told, there are many avenues for you to legally make Singapore their home, and one of them would be the taking up of temporary passes that would allow them to stay for a period of up to three years.
 But with the limitations of these passes, we know that not everyone is going to be content with these visas that are tied to your work.
-That leaves us with the next best alternative, to be a Singapore Permanent Resident (SPR).
+That leaves us with the next best alternative: to be a Singapore Permanent Resident (SPR).

 For those who are ready to commit, the Singapore Permanent Resident is truly an attractive proposition since it promises most of the benefits that come with being a Singapore citizen.
 But do you know how to begin?

 Find out all you need to know on how to apply for Singapore PR right here.